The latest updates on Deck Commerce, our industry-leading software, and our customers' success

 Poor UI can intimidate, confuse or frustrate employees who use it daily.
 And the less technologically savvy the employee is, the more such inefficiency is accelerated.
 Bad UI can make a job a nightmare.
 Not only does this lead to dissatisfied teammates, it also lowers productivity levels, can lead to user mistakes with the potential to cut into profit margins, and can even result in higher levels of employee turnover.

 A strong UI aims to make the user's interactions nearly automatic.
 Central routes and peripheral cues built into the platform function as subconscious feedback loops that intuitively conditions users how the software functions.
 A good UI is like a good sports referee.
 Ideally, its presence fades into the background and only throws a flag when truly necessary.
 A bad UI/referee is constantly on your mind because nearly every interaction is over-complicated and time consuming.

 Migrating to a new platform is rarely convenient, but that doesn’t mean it has to be agonizing.
 Employees don’t need to feel bogged down as they familiarize themselves with a new UI – especially when a go-live deadline is rapidly approaching.

 When evaluating any business software, keep your everyday team in mind.
 Ideally, the software development company already has.
 Software designed by developers who understand their clients' industry-specific needs is usually the best option.

-When it comes to an order management system (OMS), Deck Commerce's omni-channel platform provides online and brick-and-mortar retailers with a streamlined and intuitive user interface that naturally enables all users—seasoned to new, customer service representative to customer service manager—efficiency and effectiveness when servicing orders and customers.
+When it comes to an order management system (OMS), Deck Commerce's omni-channel platform provides online and brick-and-mortar retailers with a streamlined and intuitive user interface that naturally makes life easier for all users, especially customer service representatives.
+Employees whether seasoned or new, customer service representative or customer service manager—efficiency and effectiveness should come first when servicing orders and customers.